jkrshw/jessek-blog/content/Posts/continuous-blog-pt2.md

 ```

 This little script solves the biggest bugbear with the blog.
 The flicker of the home page as the cover image is downloaded each time I visit the site after an update.
 Now that I'm mostly happy with the build maybe I'll have to think of some actual content to write...

+_Update: After tinkering a bit more with the simple-sync script I extended it to check all files in the output directory for changes.
+I also hardended it a little against edge cases where I might have two files with the same md5 hash in different directories.
+See the [source](https://github.com/jkrshw/jessek-blog/blob/master/deploy/simple-sync.py) for changes_